kyleyhw/wordlebot/docs/gui_game.md

 python3 gui_game.py
 ```

 A new window will open, presenting the Wordle game board.
 Type your 5-letter guess into the input field at the bottom and click the "Guess" button or press Enter.
-The board will update with color-coded feedback.
+The board will update with color-coded feedback, and a plot will be generated to show the feedback distribution.

 ## 4. Class: `WordleGUI`